nepenth/knowledge-base/data_engineering/data_integration/sql-joins-cheat-sheet/README.md

-The SQL JOINS cheat sheet provides a comprehensive guide to understanding the various types of joins available in SQL, including INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.
-This resource combines visual representations with concise code snippets and clear explanations to effectively communicate complex concepts in an accessible way.
+The SQL Joins Cheat Sheet is a comprehensive guide to understanding the various types of joins available in SQL.
+This cheat sheet provides a clear and concise reference for developers, covering topics such as INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.

 #### Technical Content
 SQL joins are used to combine data from two or more tables based on a related column between them.
-The following sections will cover the different types of SQL joins, their syntax, and usage examples.
+There are several types of joins, each with its own specific use case.

 ##### Types of Joins